f97one/LineWorksBotMessenger/README.md

 ## Licensing

-This app is licensed under the GPL v3.
+This app is licensed under the BSD-2-Clause License.